 (Mon–Thurs 11 a.m.–9 p.m., Fri–Sun 11 a.m.–11 p.m.)

-Beers: KC’s Traditional Irish Stout, Venom IPA.
+Beers: Pilabo Pale Ale, 790 IPA, Quebradas Sunrise Amber.
 Twisted Chile has been open for a while as a restaurant, but as the name might imply, they will be brewing their own beer on site.
 Located in Socorro at 115 Abeyta St. W, they will be the first brewery there to brew on site since Socorro Springs outsourced their brewing to Eddyline in Colorado.
-As soon as a certain editor’s schedule clears up, I’ll be headed down there to do a formal review.
+I got to head down there recently and enjoyed all the beers I sampled.
+Kudos to Twisted Chile for bring quality craft beers back to a town that needed ‘em.

 * * * *